FAQs

 How do I pay for therapy?

-What if I am late, do not show up to my appointment, or cancel last minute?
+What if I’m late, don’t show up to my appointment, or cancel last minute?

 If you are late for your appointment, your appointment will still end on time.
 If you miss your appointment entirely or cancel with less than 24 hours notice, you will be charged a fee of $150.
 More information will be provided to you during intake.